Alonasa/WEB_DEV_Project/README.md

-# **Pizzy Pizzeria Website**
+# **Pizzy Pizzeria **

-## **Project Overview**
-The **Pizzzy** is a customer order management platform built using **Node.js**, **Express.js**, and **EJS** templating.
+The **Pizzy** is a fully deployed full-stack pizzeria website built using **Node.js**, **Express.js**, and **EJS** templating.
 The application serves as the front-end and back-end for a pizza delivery system where users can view their orders, including order details such as the date, time, total price, and order status.

 This project leverages dynamic server-side rendering with EJS to ensure a seamless and responsive user experience.
-The backend communicates with a **MySQL database** to manage orders and store details persistently.
+The backend communicates with a **MySQL database** to manage orders and store details persistently. **Deployed version:  (https://pizzy.alonassko.com/)**

+Users can view their orders, including order details such as the date, time, total price, and order status.
+This project leverages dynamic server-side rendering with EJS to ensure a seamless and responsive user experience.
+The website have it's own database which helps to store details about the products, users, and orders.
+In addition to this project, I bought and configured a VPS.
+The goal of it was to store the database and allow the website to have its own mail server, as the initial solution on Azure was a bit expensive on long run.
+In past, I had experience with website management and was curious how to deploy mailserver from scratch, not those which possible to make on a shared hosting panel.
+I managed to realise that challenge via Docker mail server.

 ## **Features**
 ### General Features:
 - **Dynamic Order Management**: Users can view a list of their pizza orders with essential details.